ClandininLab/bifrost/README.md

 ## Hardware Requirements

-Image registration is a memory-intensive computation, with memory requirements scaling roughly linearly with the number of voxels in your image.
-For example, 128 GB of memory is sufficient for 32-bit images of shape (1652, 768, 479).
+Image registration is a memory-intensive computation.
+For example, it takes on the order of 128G of memory to register 32-bit images of shape (1652, 768, 479).

 `bifrost` makes use of all available cores.
 Note that determinism is only guaranteed when running in single-threaded mode.